Daniel M. Dobkin

 Radio Link Overview

 This article is meant to provide an introduction to how a wireless device (a radio) is used to move information between two locations.
 We'll focus on the analog part of the problem: how waves move around, how you sort out one wave from another, how to figure out how far you can go and what can and can't be done.
-The actual inner workings of the radios and antennas that do the job of converting a signal to a wave and back again will be covered in a subsequent missive.
+The actual inner workings of the radios and antennas that do the job of converting a signal to a wave and back again is discussed in part II.

 As soon as you see the word "electromagnetic", you'll be waiting to see references to electric and magnetic fields.
 If you've taken college courses on the subject, you'll be primed (that's a math joke) for boldface letters B and H for the magnetic stuff and E and D for the electrical quantities, and memories of funky vector equations like A x (B x C) = (A*C)B - (A*B)C will pop up.
-You're going to be disappointed (hopefully the biggest disappointment you as a reader will experience with this article).
-We will attempt to exclusively refer to the four-vector potential A, composed of the conventional three-vector potential A and the electrostatic potential f.
+Here we will refer instead to the four-vector potential A, composed of the conventional three-vector potential A and the electrostatic potential ϕ.
 In this approach we follow Carver Mead's Collective Electrodynamics (MIT Press, 2000), though perhaps less dogmatically than Professor Mead.
 For example, we shall simply adopt the use of retarded potentials (signals received at a distant point come after they are transmitted) rather than agonizing over the ideal symmetrical equations and the role of infinitely distant objects in making time progress unidirectionally.
-(The reader who has the time to worry about why they have time and why time exists at all and why Einstein was wrong in thinking its progress to be an illusion may with to consult Order out of Chaos, by Prigogine and Stengers, in addition to Mead and references therein, for a somewhat different viewpoint.
-'Nuff said.)
+The reader who has the time to worry about why they have time and why time exists at all and why Einstein was wrong in thinking its progress to be an illusion may with to consult Order out of Chaos, by Prigogine and Stengers, in addition to Mead and references therein, for a somewhat different viewpoint.

 All radio communications exploits a basic fact about our world: a current in a location [1] induces a potential A in a distant location [2].
 The potential can in turn induce a current at the distant location.
 The distant location feels the current after a time dt = r/c, where r is the distance between [1] and [2].
 The magnitude of the induced potential decreases as (1/r).